idibidiart/graffalo/README.md

 Databases that can be distributed may offer serializability or lineralizability or both (e.g. CockroachDB.)In a distributed database setting, the minimum required standard for transactional apps is serializability.

-## Optimistic Concurrency Control in SQL (for a single db instance)
+## Managing Mutations to Shared Resources in SQL (for a single db instance)

 The point is that Optimistic Locking is not a database feature, not for MySQL nor for others: optimistic locking is a practice that is applied using the DB with standard instructions.